Englisch-Französisch Wörterbuch »

 signe de croix◼◻◻nom

-cross [crossed, crossed, crossing, crosses] (contradict or frustrate the plans of)
+cross [crossed, crossing, crosses] (contradict or frustrate the plans of)

 verb